MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 ms.search.form: 2502, 4003
 ms.date: 12/14/2023
 ms.author: jswymer
 ms.custom: bac-template
 ---

-# Dynamics GP on-premises to online migration: End-to-end overview
+# Dynamics GP migration to Business Central online: End-to-end overview

 This article provides an overview of how the migration works and the necessary tasks for completing the migration from Dynamics GP on-premises.
 By gaining an understanding of the data migration basics, you're able to plan and execute a smooth transition to the cloud.